ea-st/dwm/README.md

 disclaimer
 ----------

-This is made mainly for myself, and for the purpose of archival.
+This is made for myself.

 This is not a special configuration i think you should use, it's just the one i made for me.